jsonrouter/docs/README.md

 The root node (type *Node) which is returned when calling .NewRouter(...) represents the root path.
 Methods can be called on *Node type such as .Add(...) and .Param(...).

-Constructing http path routes with GF is as simple as chaining these methods, or creating variables which represent endpoints.
+Constructing http path routes with JSONrouter is as simple as chaining these methods, or creating variables which represent endpoints.

 </div>
 <div id="classicStyle">